Rnault/SCDC-archives/README.md

 # SCDC-archives
-Archive of the Social and Cultural Dynamics class from CogSci bachelor at Aarhus University
+Archives of the Social and Cultural Dynamics class from the CogSci bachelor at Aarhus University Here, you'll find all the material developed to teach the practical exercises.
+Hopefully, future TA can use and improve it.

 TO DO:
-- write the readme files
+- write clear readme files
-- make nice markdown out of scripts for the exercises to be self explanatory (doable online?)
+- make nice markdowns out of the scripts for the exercises to be self explanatory and doable online